APL1003 : Planning Contexts

 Assessment Rationale And Relationship

-The first assignment enables the students to reflect critically on the hybrid nature of the planning context and the second assignment enables students to consider how planning tackles significant societal challenges through the policy or development approval processes.
+The first assignment enables students to consider how planning tackles significant societal challenges through the policy or development approval processes.
+The second assessment develops students' understanding in how planning engages with societal issues, and skills in digital poster production.

 Reading Lists